Squirting During Sex – The First Time I Saw It Part 2

-As I think about that time after learning some of science behind squirting, the conditions were exactly right for it to have occurred.
-For one thing Amina was already turned-on from the roll in the hay just prior to her going to the bathroom to pee.
-Also we were in a chair with her straddling me.
-In that position my dick was easily able to stimulate her G-spot when she slid up and down on me.
+As I think about that time after learning some of the science behind squirting, the conditions were exactly right for it to have occurred.
+For one thing, Amina was already turned on from the roll in the hay just prior to her going to the bathroom to pee.
+Also, we were in a chair with her straddling me.
+In that position, my dick was easily able to stimulate her G-spot when she slid up and down on me.
 And her clitoris was stimulated by the back and forth rocking motion.
 I get an erection just thinking about it.

 Squirting Is Not Pee:

-According to the older science, when a woman is sexually stimulated the Skene glands (also known by other terms) fills with fluid.
-Click here to read about the Skene gland.
-Then the vaginal contractions causes the fluid in the gland to squirt when she orgasms.
+According to the older science, when a woman is sexually stimulated, the Skene’s glands (also known by other terms) fill with fluid.
+Click here to read about the Skene’s gland.
+Then the vaginal contractions cause the fluid in the gland to squirt when she orgasms.
 The Skene glands can refill with fluid between squirts.
-But the amount of fluid differs from each woman because of a number of reasons.
+But the amount of fluid differs for each woman because of a number of reasons.

 It usually takes western science time to catch up to what people already know from personal experience.